 A Few Facts

-- Documents follow the MVC pattern; therefore, Pimcore requires that there is at least one controller with an action and a view file.
+- Documents follow the MVC pattern; therefore, Pimcore requires that there is at least one controller with an action and a template file.

-- Pimcore comes with a DefaultController containing a defaultAction and a view file.
+- Pimcore comes with a DefaultController containing a defaultAction and a template file.

 - Because of the MVC architecture, there is a clear separation between your data, the functionality and the templates.

-- Although the templates are written in PHP, there is a clear separation as mentioned before.
+- As the templates are written in Twig, there is a clear separation of logic (controllers) and design (view / template).